MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 .. py:function:: func(sink_name: str, alias: str, sink_index: int, error_state: int)
     :noindex:

+**Arguments**:

-    :param sink_name: PulseAudio's sink name
+- `sink_name`: PulseAudio's sink name
-    :param alias: The alias for :attr:`sink_name`
+- `alias`: The alias for :attr:`sink_name`
-    :param sink_index: The index of the sink in the configuration list
+- `sink_index`: The index of the sink in the configuration list
-    :param error_state: 1 if there was an attempt to change the output but an error occurred.
+- `error_state`: 1 if there was an attempt to change the output but an error occurred.
 Above parameters always give the now valid sink!
 If a sink change is successful, it is 0.

 <a id="components.volume.PulseVolumeControl.OutputChangeCallbackHandler.run_callbacks"></a>